keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 {% include "./assets/flux/kustomize.yaml" %}
 ```

-You can commit and push these manifests to your git repository.
+You can commit and push these manifests to the git repository.

 > **Note**
 Notice, that the application has pre- and post-deployment tasks defined